brigada-mx/backend/README.md

 docker cp 919_db:/tmp/localities_index.csv ../data/algolia/
 ~~~

 The search results may be of higher quality, and they're faster.
-But we can't put all of the countries localities in the index, which means we have to rebuild it every time we get new data on damaged buildings.
+But we can't put all the localities in the index, which means we have to rebuild it every time we get new data on damaged buildings.
 PostgreSQL's full text search is good enough.

 ## Env vars
 Application configuration is stored in environment variables.
 These are stored in the `env.dev` and `env.prod` files.

-`dev.sh` decrypts env vars in `env.dev` and then runs our containers.
+`dev.sh` decrypts env vars in `env.dev` then runs our containers.
 These env vars are sourced by `docker-compose.yml` and our containers.

 ### Editing env vars